-The Central Connecticut State University Strength and Conditioning program is a sophisticated blend of science, technology, nutrition, and one-on-one attention to each student-athlete.
+The Central Connecticut State University Sports Performance program is a sophisticated blend of science, technology, nutrition, and one-on-one attention to each student-athlete.
 Central's student-athletes make a year-round commitment to physically preparing to play their sport at the highest level.

 That physical preparation addresses numerous components that are critical to athletic success, including strength, speed, power, agility, flexibility, metabolic conditioning and motivation.
-Central's strength and conditioning staff, under the guidance of Michael P. Ericksen, MS, C.S.C.S., tailors a strength and conditioning program that matches the student athletes individual needs with the specific physical demands of their sport.
+Central's sports performance staff, under the guidance of Michael P. Ericksen, MS, C.S.C.S., tailors a sports performance program that matches the student athletes individual needs with the specific physical demands of their sport.